 Towards the end of this guide, you will find a list of some common retirement planning scenarios; each item links to a separate, individual guide with details of how to model that particular scenario.
 Collectively, these guides are intended to help you navigate the software, with regards to a variety of common retirement planning scenarios.
 Please identify the option that looks most similar to the scenario you are attempting to model, and follow that link.

 To view and/or amend these settings, go to: Pensions > Money Purchase, and choose the Withdrawals & Annuity option - you will be presented with 3 options, as illustrated below:

 Select the option titled Crystallisation of Money Purchase.
 The software's default retirement planning assumptions are as follows:

 1. As shown below, the Apply Crystallisation Instructions option is not ticked.

 2. Money Purchase benefits will be retained within the existing money purchase wrapper for as long as possible.

 3. Withdrawals will be determined by the software on an As Needed basis, i.e. sufficient only to meet outstanding expenses.

-4. Benefits will be taken as (a series of) 'Uncrystallised Funds Pension Lump Sum (UFPLS)' withdrawals.
+4. Benefits will be taken as (a series of) 'Uncrystallised Funds Pension Lump Sum' (UFPLS) withdrawals.

-Default Setting – Taxable Drawdown Income:
+Default Setting – Taxable Pension Drawdown Income:

-It is the case, nevertheless, that the software will create an empty 'Drawdown' account, corresponding to (and linked to) the respective money purchase account.
-As a result, in the Pensions > Money Purchase screen, you will see that your newly-created account has a small 'link' next to it, as illustrated below:
+It remains the case that the software will create an empty 'Pension Drawdown' account, corresponding to (and linked to) the respective money purchase account, into which crystallised benefits will be deposited, as instructed.
+As a result, in the Pensions > Money Purchase screen, you will see that your newly-created MP account has a small 'link' next to it, as illustrated below: